sbdzdz/python-katas/README.md

 #### Frog jump
 A mathematically inclined frog is located at position `X` and wants to get to a position greater than or equal to `Y`.
 The frog always jumps a fixed distance `D`.
 Return the minimal number of jumps that the frog must perform to reach its target.

+#### Genomic range query
+A DNA sequence is represented as a string consisting of the letters A, C, G, T, corresponding to the types of successive nucleotides in the sequence.
+Nucleotides A, C, G, and T have impact factors of 1, 2, 3, and4, respectively.
+Given a non-empty string `S` representing the DNA sequence and two non-empty arrays P and Q, each consisting of M integers, return an array of M integers representing the minimal factor between position `P[K]` and `Q[K]`.

 #### Max counter
 Given N counters and a non empty array `A` of `M` integers representing a sequence of operations: